 Distance: 0.4 miles out and back

 Dennis Bay Trail is a great short hike that can be combined with the Peace Hill Trail above and a chill day at the beach.
 Take the right instead of left where the trail forks into two and follow the path down to the ocean.
 This 0.4 miles out and back trail takes you downhill through the tropical forest until you can hear the music of the waves to your right before you can see them.
-There are several exposed tree roots in the path which can make it slippery especially after the rains so be careful with your footing, especially on the way down.
+There are several exposed tree roots in the path which can make it slippery, especially after the rains so be careful with your footing, especially on the way down.

 This is a perfect off-the-beaten-path beach in St. John that few venture to, so you’ll find yourself alone or in limited company.
 There was ample space to spread out during our visit with just a couple of groups.
 But we realized we had a tiny neighbor – a sand crab laboriously burrowing its way on the beach, and we moved away to give it some elbow room.

-Just as Oppenheimer, there is some private property near the beach so be mindful of the signs and avoid the marked areas.
+Just like Oppenheimer, there is some private property near the beach so be mindful of the signs and avoid the marked areas.
 The water here can get very choppy depending on the weather, as it did on our day here since this bay is relatively unprotected.
 The floor is also much rockier than other North Shore beaches but it is still a great beach for lounging and privacy.

 3. Cinnamon Bay Loop Trail